curl/everything-curl/http-http3.md

 ## Drafts, not standard

-As of August 2019, **the HTTP/3 protocol has not yet been finalized**.
+As of September 2020, **the HTTP/3 protocol has not yet been finalized**.
 Everything and everyone that speaks HTTP/3 at this point does it with the knowledge and awareness that it might change going forward.

 ## QUIC